 Do you make good money but don’t know how to invest it?
 Making money and managing money are two different ballparks.
 If this describes you, you are not alone.
 Many high-earning professionals aren’t well versed on how to invest their money long-term.

 The goal with investing is always to get the highest returns while paying the least amount of fees, and the cherry on top is for your money to always be there for you.

-Below are some key tips for investing your money so it doesn’t run out, you earn the highest returns, and you pay the least amount of fees.
+Below are some key tips for investing your money so it doesn’t run out, earns the highest returns, and has the lowest fees.

 Opening a Brokerage Account

 If you are going to manage your own investments, the first thing you will need in an investment account.
 More and more of the top brokerages are offering self-directed accounts that can be opened online.
 My favorites are Fidelity and Vanguard.

 There are two main categories: self-directed brokerage accounts and self-directed IRAs.
 The former is more liquid, meaning you can withdraw your money at any time.
 However, you have to pay taxes on your earnings.
 The latter is a retirement savings account called an Individual Retirement Account (IRA) that you can only withdraw from after the age of 55 ½, but without paying taxes on your profits.

 Without a financial advisor, it’s up to you to decide where your money is invested.
 You’ll need to do your research here.
 Choose investments that you believe will go up in value and look at their historical data, market trends, the local and global economy, and your own desire to participate in the growth of the business and industry your investment is in.

 To manage the cost of your investments, keep an eye on their expense ratio.
 These fees have to be paid regardless, whether working with a financial advisor or not.